kamiyo/sycpiano/README.md

 et Voila!
 This command will run a gulp task that starts the server and watches for changes you make to your code, in which case it will trigger a rebuild.

 ## Production
-First, setup a .env file with at least these entries (not needed on heroku, which parses info from database URL):
+First, setup a .env file with at least these entries:
 ```
 DB_NAME=<database name, probably sycpiano>
 DB_HOST=<production host, probably loopback: 127.0.0.1>